aka-bhagat/CODSOFT/README.md

 # CODSOFT

-CodSoft C++ programming internship, where i have to complete 3 tasks for sucessful completion of the internship.
+CodSoft **C++ programming internship**, where i have to complete 3 tasks for sucessful completion of the internship.

 -----------here are my tasks------------------